 Research Interests: Foundation Models, Reinforcement Learning, Robotics, 3D Vision.

-Check out PAIR Group for info on reseearch projects and how to join.
+Check out PAIR Group for info on our research and how to join us.

 News